About the Learning & Networking Group for Social Workers & Support Workers

 What is the group about?

-• be in training to join these sectors.
+• in training to join these sectors.

 Our Facilitators